*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 In a port that built hundreds of ships, you’ll still find boats floating around the harbor awaiting new passengers.
 Go for a cruise on a historic sailboat or steamship and have unbelievable views of the town’s waterfront against the lush trees in the backdrop.

-You might even recognize a few places like the Mystic Pizza shop, which was featured in a major film.
+You might even recognize a few places like the Mystic Pizza shop, featured in the popular Julia Robert’s movie of the same name.
 And if you like marine life, the Mystic Aquarium is one of the best in New England and home to majestic beluga whales.

 Madison